wlad-svennik/notes/cycles_are_matrices.md

 # A Geometric Algebra type formalism for doing computations in hyperbolic geometry

-Jan Trecht and I have developed a simple formalism for doing computations in 2D hyperbolic geometry.
-The ideas are inspired by Isaak Yaglom's two books *Complex Numbers in Geometry* and *A Non-Euclidean Geometry and Its Physical Basis*.
+I present a simple computational formalism for reducing parts of hyperbolic geometry to linear algebra.
+This is courtesy of me and Jan Trecht.
+The idea is inspired by Isaak Yaglom's two books *Complex Numbers in Geometry* and *A Non-Euclidean Geometry and Its Physical Basis*.
 I summarise it here.
 The formalism essentially constructs a bijection between $2 \times 2$ real matrices and hyperbolic cycles.
-The hyperbolic congruences which act on these cycles are also represented by the same matrices.
+The hyperbolic congruences which act on these cycles are also represented by $2 \times 2$ real matrices.
 The main current application is to visualise $2 \times 2$ real matrices as hyperbolic cycles, perhaps in order to plot the dynamics of iterative matrix algorithms like the QR algorithm.

 ## Positive and negative matrices